Slobish/swap-contract/README.md

 }
 ```

-JSON of an order with a partner and signed by a delegate.
+JSON of an order with a affiliate and signed by a delegate.

 ```JSON
 {